soccerguy820/soccerguy820.github.io/project2.md

 Fig 2.
 Example output after input is processed.

 ![screenshot](images/gameOver.JPG)
 Fig 3.
-Feedback when an error occurs.
+Feedback when the player loses.

 ![screenshot](images/gameWin.JPG)
 Fig 4.
-Feedback when an error occurs.
+Feedback when a player wins the game.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).